front-end-foundations/7-ajax-11ty/readme.md

 </html>
 ```

+Note the addition of the `{% if ... endif %}` tag in the navbar.
+This creates a static active class that we can leverage in the css.

 We can also add additional tags that can be used to reorganize content in interesting ways.

 Instead of this however: